-Under the funding agreement with the Secretary of State, the Academy trust was not subject to a limit on the GAG that it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the Academy trust was not subject to a limit on the GAG that it could carry forward at 31 August 2023.

 The Academy's support staff are entitled to membership of the Local Government Pension Scheme.
-The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2022 to be more than its liabilities in the Scheme.
+The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2023 to be more than its liabilities in the Scheme.
 This has not been recognised on the basis that the balance is not deemed to be recoverable through reduced contributions in the future or through refunds from the plan.
-Consequently the Academy Balance Sheet shows a nil balance, compared with a net liability of £1,038,000 at 1 September 2021.
+Consequently, the Academy Balance Sheet shows a nil balance (2022:£nil).